crazydq/hytex/README.md

 ```

 Now we need to relate data to the UI component. <br>
-Here we use a container to warp the component.
-The container do two things: <br>
+Here we use a container to warp the component, the container do two things: <br>
-1) pass data stored in hytex to component.<br>
+1) pass data to component stored in hytex .<br>
 2) pass related properties<br>

+The changing of counter stored in hytex will trigger re-rendering of the react component and display the new value.
 ```javascript
 import Counter from './components/Counter';
 import {store, reactConnect } from 'hytex';